 controllers, and other items to make the lights "dance" to the beat.
-This year's shows uses 46 controllers with a total of 728 channels, 52 RGB LED floods, 700 RGB pixels, and over 135,000 lights.
+This year's shows uses 46+ controllers with over 728 channels, 52 RGB LED floods, 700 RGB pixels, and over 140,000 lights.

 of the songs.
 I used almost 4 miles of extension cords and an uncounted number of miles of wire in total.

 Each light is checked both before it is put up and also after it has been placed.
 I have also been working on changing the incandescents over to LEDs which uses a lot less electricity.

 If you would like to see the specifics of the lights, channels, amps and extension cords go

 or if you would like to see just the basic totals you can go here